mhucka/zowie/README.md

 ### Available methods of writing Zotero links

 Zowie supports multiple methods of writing the Zotero select link.
 The option `-l` will cause Zowie to print a list of all the methods available, then exit.
-The default method is to write it to the Finder comments, which are displayed in the Finder's "Get Info" panel for a file.

 The option `-m` can be used to select one or more methods when running Zowie.
 Write the method names separated with commas without spaces.
 For example, the following command will make Zowie write the Zotero select link into the Finder comments as well as the PDF metadata attribute _Subject_: